Bob McIntyre (motorcyclist): Gilera and the World Championship Grand Prix

 In 1957, owing to personal intervention by injured Gilera works rider Geoff Duke, McIntyre was offered a ride on the four cylinder Gileras for the Isle of Man TT.
 Race week began with the Junior TT.
 He broke the lap record with a 97.42 mi/h and his race average was 94.99 mi/h.
 In celebration of the Golden Jubilee, the Senior was run over eight laps, a race of 302 mi.
 The Gileras had pannier fuel tanks built into the side of the fairings to carry extra fuel.
 The extra fuel weight didn't stop him from making a 99.99 mi/h first lap.
 The second lap saw 101.03 mi/h, and the fourth lap was the fastest at 101.12 mi/h.
 He caught up to, and overtook 1956 World Champion, John Surtees who was riding an MV Agusta 500.
 McIntyre went on to win, after racing for three hours, two minutes and fifty-seven seconds.
 This was McIntyre's best TT.

 The 1957 World Championship looked to be within reach, but a crash at Assen, in the Dutch TT meant he was out of action for a couple of months.
 He did come second in the 500 cc Ulster Grand Prix, and won the 350 cc Nations Grand Prix at Monza.
 His teammate Libero Liberati won the 500 cc World Championship that year, with McIntyre coming second.
 McIntyre was third in the 350 cc World Championship as well.

-At the end of 1957 the Italian teams quit Grand Prix racing citing increasing costs.
+At the end of 1957, the Italian teams quit Grand Prix racing citing increasing costs.
 In November 1957, with racing over, McIntyre rode a 350 cc Gilera racer around the banked circuit at Monza in an attempt to break the one-hour speed record, and he averaged 141 mi/h on the bumpy Monza surface.
 This record was not bettered until 1964, by Mike Hailwood at 144.8 on an MV Agusta, on the track at Daytona.

-In the 1961 Isle of Man TT Lightweight race McIntyre raised the lap record to 99.58 mi/h, and had a strong lead, when his engine seized, ending his race.
+In the 1961 Isle of Man TT Lightweight race, McIntyre raised the lap record to 99.58 mi/h, and had a strong lead, when his engine seized, ending his race.
 Riding a Norton in the Senior TT he came second.
 He won the 1961 250cc Ulster Grand Prix.
 In the 1962 Isle of Man Lightweight TT, he raised the lap record to 99.61, and then retired with electrical problems.
 He also rode in Grand Prix races on Honda and Bianchi, making the podium in the Netherlands, Belgium, and East Germany.

-In 1962 McIntyre finished second in the Spanish and French Grands Prix, while he had a non-start in the 500 Senior TT and mechanical problems in both the 250 and 350 cc events.
+In 1962, McIntyre finished second in the Spanish and French Grands Prix, while he had a non-start in the 500 Senior TT and mechanical problems in both the 250 and 350 cc events.

-He went on to win the Belgium GP at the Spa-Francorchamps circuit in the Ardennes, his last victory on the World stage.
+McIntyre went on to win the Belgium GP at the Spa-Francorchamps circuit in the Ardennes, his last victory on the World stage.